 And, there’s really no better way to take in its grandeur than through SUPing around the lake.

 If you have time to SUP over at Emerald Bay, it’s home to Lake Tahoe’s only island, Fannette Island, as well as Vikingsholm, an authentic replica of a Viking castle.
 This area is surrounded by trailheads, so you have your pick of activities, land or water.
+You can grab your SUP rental ahead of time here.

 Explore the State Capitol Building in Sacramento